meriam-goudadi/meriam-goudadi/README.md

     </a>
 </div>

-See you around on GitHub! 😁
+See you around ! 😁

 <!--
 **meriam-goudadi/meriam-goudadi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.